 The thermochemical conversion of biomass to energy vectors (e.g. heat, electricity and liquid fuels).
 This research area includes combustion, pyrolysis, gasification systems and the engineering integration of biomass conversion technologies into a sustainable system.
 It excludes the study of fluid dynamics and the study of bioelectrical engineering.
 Research focusing on utilisation of biomass to solely produce chemicals is also excluded, whilst the production of chemicals as a by-product of biorefinery process for energy generation is acceptable.

-Our aim is for this portfolio to align with other Research Councils and organisations, including the Department for Business, Energy & Industrial Strategy (BEIS), Innovate UK, and the Department for International Development (DfID), to provide a whole-systems approach to decarbonisation.
+Our aim is for this portfolio to align with other UKRI partners and organisations, including the Department for Business, Energy and Industrial Strategy (BEIS), the Department for Transport (DfT) and the Department for International Development (DfID), to provide a whole-systems approach to decarbonisation.
 Academics and industrialists (e.g. companies such as Drax and Veolia) will be consulted to consider economic, social and environmental factors (e.g. cost, efficiency, health and resource management) as well as integration within the wider energy system.

 A review of available skills and knowledge, infrastructure and large investments in industry and academia will help ensure that resources are allocated strategically and efficiently.
 It is key to maintain the balance of critical-mass investments and community-led research at the current level, while continuing to provide postdoctoral and early-career support.

-As carbon capture and storage (CCS) is currently considered to play an important role in the energy system by helping the UK meet its energy requirements and environmental targets (Evidence source 1), the concept of using Bioenergy with CCS (BECCS) is attracting a significant interest.
-(Evidence source 2) Focus on thermochemical conversion of biomass (and waste) to energy vectors, including heat, electricity and liquid fuels (particularly drop-in fuels for transport), will be encouraged.
-Links between Bioenergy, CCS and Fossil Fuel Power Generation should be fostered, (Evidence source 3) to ensure these research areas can be integrated efficiently.
+Recent reports have shown there is a requirement for sustainable Bioenergy with Carbon Capture and Storage (BECCS) to meet net zero emissions (Evidence source 7 - 12).
+Focus on thermochemical conversion of biomass (and waste) to energy vectors, including heat, electricity and liquid fuels (particularly drop-in fuels for transport), will be encouraged.
+Links between Bioenergy, CCS and Fossil Fuel Power Generation should be fostered, (Evidence source 12) to ensure these Research Areas can be integrated efficiently.

 Researchers already collaborate strongly with countries in Europe, Africa and Asia.
 To maximise UK influence and impact, the community is expected to continue fostering such opportunities.
 The potential relevance of this area to Official Development Assistance funding streams is recognised.Highlights:

-Bioenergy is a developing area considered to be a major potential contributor to a resilient, productive UK energy system.
-(Evidence source 2) It features in a number of official reports and roadmaps which feed into strategies on the future of UK energy as part of a flexible, sustainable, cost-effective and renewable system.
-(Evidence source 2-9) As reflected in those documents, its use is of national importance if the UK is to achieve its 2020 and 2050 environmental and climate change targets.
+Bioenergy is a developing area considered to be a major potential contributor to a resilient, productive UK energy system (Evidence source 2).
+It features in a number of official reports and roadmaps which feed into strategies on the future of UK energy as part of a flexible, sustainable, cost-effective and renewable system (Evidence source 2-11).
+As reflected in those documents, its use is of national importance if the UK is to achieve its 2050 environmental and climate change targets.

 We recognise that this is an interdisciplinary research area where the breadth of topics spans several Research Councils' remits.
 It demonstrates links to other research areas in our portfolio (CCS, Fossil Fuel Power Generation, Whole Energy Systems, Combustion Engineering, and the Living with Environmental Change Programme) and has clear relevance to topics within BBSRC, NERC and ESRC.
 The Supergen Bioenergy Hub is able to draw the relevant skills and stakeholders together to provide a whole-systems approach to addressing UK Bioenergy challenges.

-As the UK moves away from reliance on fossil fuels and takes steps towards achieving environmental targets, Bioenergy as a resource for power generation, drop-in fuels (in transport) and bioremediation becomes increasingly attractive.
-The quality of skills, the transfer of knowledge and the level of UK investment in Bioenergy are reflected in strong links with industrial organisations (e.g. Drax and Ironbridge power stations, where biomass was used as a fuel), which have contracts in place to allow for feedstock pilot testing and which feed back research challenges that require addressing at higher Technology Readiness Levels (TRLs).
+As the UK moves away from reliance on fossil fuels and takes steps towards achieving environmental targets, Bioenergy as a resource for power and heat generation, drop-in fuels (in transport) and bioremediation becomes increasingly attractive.
+The quality of skills, the transfer of knowledge and the level of UK investment in Bioenergy are reflected in strong links with industrial organisations (e.g. Drax power stations, the first power station to use biomass as an alternative to coal), which have contracts in place to allow for feedstock pilot testing and which feed back research challenges that require addressing at higher Technology Readiness Levels (TRLs).